-My name is Katy Hanson, and I’m an Emergency Medicine and Internal Medicine Resident Physician in Philadelphia, PA.
-I'm originally from New Hampshire, but after high school I moved to New Orleans where I went to Tulane University and double-majored in Cellular and Molecular Biology and Spanish.
+My name is Katelyn Hanson, and I live in Portsmouth, NH.
+After high school I moved to New Orleans where I went to Tulane University and double-majored in Cellular and Molecular Biology and Spanish.
 I then moved back to New England for medical school, where I found a way to combine my love of bright colors and art with my love of science and the human body.
 Thanks for checking out my work and for following me along my journey towards becoming a doctor!

 My dad is an architect who specializes in healthcare and designing hospitals.
 My mom is a social worker for people at the end of life signing onto hospice.
 My grandmother was an emergency room nurse.
 I’m the first doctor in my family, but definitely not the first to have medicine shape my career.
 I feel so lucky to have loving parents & family who nurtured, inspired, and constantly supported my dream of one day becoming a doctor.

 From my own experiences in medical school, and the similar struggles I witnessed in my med school peers, I can safely say that the journey to becoming a doctor is not easy.
 Going through pre-med, forcing myself to study and cram information about the seemingly infinite complexities of anatomy & biology & chemistry, was a grind.
 There were many nights I spent alone in the library instead of going out with friends, all in the hopes of being smart enough to gain entrance into medical school.
 I spent those four pre-med years in New Orleans, LA, now one of my forever homes, and it influenced the type of learner I'd become more than I could have ever known.